Lead Opinion

 The plaintiffs raise both disparate treatment and disparate impact theories of liability here.
 Regarding their disparate treatment claim, the plaintiffs allege that the defendants were motivated by age to implement a plan that discriminated against them intentionally.
 Regarding their disparate impact theory, the plaintiffs allege that the implementation of the facially neutral plan by the defendants gives rise to liability without a showing of intentional age motivation because the plan resulted in pay increases to officers under forty years of age that were four standard deviations higher than the raises received by officers over forty.
 In support of their disparate impact theory, the plaintiffs proffered to the district court statistical data demonstrating that the average pay increases made pursuant to the plan differed by age and that older officers received smaller raises than their younger counterparts.

 After surveying the well-traversed arguments on either side of this debate, we hold that the ADEA was not intended to remedy age-disparate effects that arise from the application of employment plans or practices that are not based on age.
-Fundamental to our decision is the ADEA‘s express exception permitting employer conduct based on “reasonable factors other than age“—an exception absent from Title VII—and the inapplicability to
+Fundamental to our decision is the ADEA’s express exception permitting employer conduct based on “reasonable factors other than age” — an exception absent from Title VII — and the inapplicability to

 A. Similarities Between the ADEA and Title VII

 The construction of a statute begins with the text of the statute itself.
 The ADEA prohibits discrimination on the basis of age.
-See
+See 29 U.S.C. § 623 (2000).
+It was enacted in 1967, before the Supreme Court first interpreted Title VII to allow employees to prove discrimination by showing disparate impact.
+See Griggs,

-While the First, Seventh, Tenth, and Eleventh Circuits have likewise approached the statutory construction of the ADEA by looking at the text of the ADEA, they have (we think correctly) declined to limit their construction calculus solely to the prohibitory sections of the ADEA and Title VII.
+While the First, Seventh, Tenth, and Eleventh Circuits have likewise approached the statutory construction of the ADEA by looking at the text of the ADEA, they have (we think correctly) declined to limit them construction calculus solely to the prohibitory sections of the ADEA and Title VII.
 Instead, as we explore below, they look to the entire statute and legislative history of the ADEA to recognize important textual and policy-based differences between the ADEA and Title VII that demonstrate an intention on the part of Congress to allow for claims of intentional age discrimination, but not for claims of disparate impact discrimination.

 B. Differences Between the ADEA and Title VII